JustaName-id/justaname-react-integration-demo/README.md

-# JustAName React Integration Demo
+# JustaName React Integration Demo

-A comprehensive demonstration of how to integrate [JustAName](https://justaname.id) into a React application for ENS subname management.
+A comprehensive demonstration of how to integrate [JustaName](https://justaname.id) into a React application for ENS subname management.
 This demo showcases the complete workflow of claiming, managing, and revoking ENS subnames with a modern, user-friendly interface.

 ## 🚀 Features